 What do you do when you’re not making films, because there are often long time gaps in between?

 I find it very difficult to commit myself to a film.
 I’m very careful about what I choose to do.
-When you make a film, it takes at least a year and a half from conception to scripting, shooting and editing and all the rest of it.
+When you make a film, it takes at least a year and a half from conception to scripting, shooting and editing, and all the rest of it.
 That’s a year and a half out of your life, so I’m very careful.
 If you feel you care very much about the film you’re gonna do, then all problems become bearable.
 If you don’t, then all problems seem like mountains.
 I don’t function very well as a director unless I care about it deeply.
 That’s why I have these long gaps before I find something that’s worth putting a year and a half of my time and energy into it.
-In between I have some time for my hobbies.
-I was brought up as a musician, my parents wanted me to become a concert violinist and I started playing the violin when I was four years old and I still do it.
+In between, I have some time for my hobbies.
+I was brought up as a musician, my parents wanted me to become a concert violinist, and I started playing the violin when I was four years old; I still do it.
 I also gave concerts, but the last twenty years I didn’t have the time for that kind of thing anymore.
-The violin is a very demanding instrument, you have at least got to practice two, three hours a day.
-I only play it for my pleasure now, a friend of mine is a pianist and we play Brahms, Bach and Beethoven.
+The violin is a very demanding instrument; you have at least got to practice two, three hours a day.
+I only play it for my pleasure now, a friend of mine is a pianist, and we play Brahms, Bach, and Beethoven.
 I also like to read.

 Do you live in Los Angeles?